I'm The Idiot

 The answer is: "yes."
 "Yes", I very well should consider that.

 Because I (and those like me) can't have it both ways.
-If I posit a coordinated central banker plan to inflate asset prices and then subsequently claim to be shocked that asset prices continue to rise, there's certainly a case to be made that I'm the idiot.
-Not the investors riding the wave by buying ahead of the central planner bid.
+If I posit a coordinated central banker plan to inflate asset prices and then subsequently claim to be shocked that asset prices continue to rise, there's certainly a case to be made that I'm the idiot, not the investors riding the wave by buying ahead of the central planner bid.

 Here's how former FX trader Mark Cudmore explained this on Tuesday morning: